What Are Eyelash Extensions Made Of?

 The way eyelash extensions are made is fascinating.
 The production process is the main factor that drives how they look and feel since most lash extensions on the market are made of the same synthetic material, PBT.

 The PBT first starts as pellets, which are then heated and stretched into long fibers.
 The ultra-long fibers are trimmed into bundles.
 These bundles are then organized by hand, with the help of special measuring equipment, attached to an adhesive strip, and then trimmed to a specific length while retaining their tapered edge.
-Finally, the extension fibers are carefully placed into packs that are then sold to salons and beauty retailers.
+Finally, the extension fibers are carefully placed into packs and sold to salons and beauty retailers.

 Beyond Materials: Additional Factors